-If you are editing an XML file, the structure tree is presented in a folder hierarchy rather than a Class structure hierarchy:
+If you are editing an XML file, the structure tree mirrors the exact order and structure of the document.

 - When you select an element to view source code, if the element does not have a generation file (that is, code has not been or cannot be generated, such as for a Use Case), Enterprise Architect checks whether the element has a link to either an operation or an attribute of another element - if such a link exists, and that other element has source code, the code for that element displays

 - You can also locate the directory containing a source file that has been created in or imported to Enterprise Architect, and edit it or its related files using an external editor such as Notepad or Visual Studio; click on the element in the Browser window and press